ProjectCrew/.github/profile/README.md

-# Arnit-Vansh
+# Members

-Arnit is currently majoring in Electrical Engineering and minoring in Software engineering at Clarkson University as an Ignite Presidential Fellow.
+- Arnit is a SWE Intern at C Speed, LLC and is currently majoring in Electrical Engineering and minoring in Software engineering at Clarkson University as an Ignite Presidential Fellow.

-Vansh is currently majoring in Computer Science at CUNY Hunter College.
+- Vansh is an incoming SWE Intern at Capital One and is currently majoring in Computer Science at CUNY Hunter College.